 - Let beans sit uncovered in the pot for a few minutes before serving.
 Season with a little more salt if it’s to your taste.

-- We sadly ran out of our actual Macedonian paprika a few months ago, but we still have Hungarian paprika and it works just fine.
+- We sadly ran out of our actual Macedonian paprika long ago, but we still have Hungarian paprika and it works just fine.